dr-cannabotics/canna_control/README.md

 - **Web Interface (Optional):** Provides a remote control panel for monitoring and adjusting system settings, viewing real-time sensor data, and manually overriding automated controls.
 - **LCD Display:** Shows critical data such as temperature, humidity, and light status for local monitoring.
+- **Visualization with Grafana:** Allows users to monitor system performance visually, using real-time data from InfluxDB to generate dashboards that display key metrics and trends.

 #### Data Logging and Analysis

-- **Data Recording:** Logs sensor readings at regular intervals to track system performance and plant growth, aiding in understanding growth patterns and optimizing the system.
+- **Data Recording with InfluxDB:** Logs sensor readings at regular intervals into an InfluxDB database, providing a time-series record of system performance and plant growth.
-- **Performance Metrics:** Generates reports on system efficiency, plant growth progress, and environmental conditions based on collected data.
+- **Performance Metrics Visualization with Grafana:** Generates and displays reports on system efficiency, plant growth progress, and environmental conditions using Grafana's powerful visualization tools.

 ### Lighting Logic